Ahmadawad1/Social-Media/README.md

 # Social-Media
 It's a social media platform called WeRead.
 It has been developed using .NET MVC.
-The project is embed with video to explain the functionalities.
+The project is embed with videos to explain the functionalities.

 # Technologies
 * Media Query & Responsive UI